fneum/broad-ranges/README.md

 - These cheap areas should then be targeted with policy (e.g. drive technology learning by subsidies)
 - smoothly leads up to future work with endogenous learning in multi-horizon investment planning!

-Do I need a richer set of technologies? solar thermal, nuclear, CAES, separate hydrogen storage to fuel cell, electrolysis, gas turbine, cavern storage, steel tank?
+Do I need a richer set of technologies?
+E.g. solar thermal, nuclear, CAES, separate hydrogen storage to fuel cell, electrolysis, gas turbine, cavern storage, steel tank?

 What is the relation between sensitivity analysis and stochastic and robust optimisation?